 The Timer function in Windows returns fractions of a second.
 The Macintosh has a one-second timing resolution.

-In this article, I will show 3 effective examples mentioned following to show the use of the Timer function.
-Though the dataset has the least importance here as I will use the codes to run.
-Follow the following steps to one by one.
+In this article, I will show 3 effective examples mentioned to show the use of the Timer function.
+However, the dataset has the least importance here as I will use the codes to run.
+Follow the following steps one by one.

-1. Using Timer Function to Calculate the Total Time
+1. Using the Timer Function to Calculate the Total Time

 In this method of this article, I will use the Timer function in Excel VBA to calculate the total time.
 The time shown here may be within a fraction of a second.
 I will use the Timer function here in the VBA code.
 Hopefully, you will understand the whole procedure quickly.
 Follow the following steps one by one.